psarando/shire-reckoning/README.md

 [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) names,
 so that Mersday becomes Thursday and Rethe becomes March in the narrative.

-This project's calendar uses the original Shire names by default, but a control is available in this visualization to display the Shire Calendar with the Gregorian names Tolkien used as substitutions, and there's also the option to display the calendar with the alternate month names used in Bree.
+This project's visualization provides a control that can display the Shire Calendar with either the Gregorian names Tolkien used as substitutions, or the original Shire names of the months and weekdays, or the alternate month names used in Bree.

 To see the descriptions of the month and weekday names in this visualization, hover your cursor over any day in a month or over a weekday header cell,